SystemsApproach/ops/intro.rst

 cannot survive with operational silos, and so they introduced increasingly sophisticated cloud orchestration technologies.
 Kubernetes and Helm are two high-impact examples.
-These cloud best-practices are now available to enterprises as well, but they are often bundled as a managed service, with the cloud provider playing an ever-greater role in operating the enterprise’s services.
+These cloud best practices are now available to enterprises as well, but they are often bundled as a managed service, with the cloud provider playing an ever-greater role in operating the enterprise’s services.
 Outsourcing portions of the IT responsibility to a cloud provider is an